abhi9cr7/Stock-Market-Predictor/README.md

 ## Steps:
 ### Its a 5 step process.
-1) Study the correlation between the sentiment of the tweets and stock price movement.
+1) Study correlation between the sentiment of the tweets and stock price movement.
 2) Once the correlations is confirmaed, identify few twitter handles of pundits who are good in communicating the stock market changes.
-3) Building a scrapper to get the tweets and using the same text mining principles to prepare the dataset.
+3) Building a scrapper to get tweets and use the same text mining principles to prepare the dataset.
 4) Clean the dataset and use machines learning algorithms to predict the stock market trend.
 5) Work on improving the Accuracy, Specificity and Sensitivity of the model.